 But arranging a crypto payment may be more complex than anticipated and, quite often, advice and support from specialists is required.
 It is recommended that payment arrangements are set out in a company’s cyber incident response plan in advance, as this will expedite recovery.
 Support might be needed to open a cryptocurrency wallet, purchase cryptocurrency and then to make the transaction in line with regulatory requirements.

 7. Business Interruption

-Let’s imagine that a manufacturer uses a computer network to process and fulfil orders, set machinery into production and monitor hazards.
-Let’s then imagine that this computer network is subjected to a ransomware attack which shuts down the facility.
-The manufacturer is not a proactive policy holder, and does not undertake regular threat intelligence research or security patches.
+Let’s imagine that a manufacturer uses a computer network to process and fulfill orders, set machinery into production and monitor hazards.
+Let’s then imagine that this computer network is subjected to a ransomware attack that shuts down the facility.
+The manufacturer is not a proactive policyholder and does not undertake regular threat intelligence research or security patches.
 Various cyber consultants are engaged, but, with no pre-existing incident response plan nor a comprehensive insurance policy, immediate progress is slow.
 Three weeks go by and the factory remains shut.

 This can lead to loss of income and operational costs that exceed normal rates, since increased resources may need to be engaged in order to restore the affected business to the same level of operability as before.

 These can arise if the incident indicates a breach of legislation on the part of the business.
 The extent of a business’s liability and the size of the fines they may have to pay will therefore depend on the jurisdictions in which they operate.
 But there is another catch – in many jurisdictions around the world, it is against the law for insurers to cover a fine or sanction handed out as a result of a ransomware incident.
 For example, under GDPR, insurance carriers cannot cover a regulatory fine stemming from a ransomware breach.